Dr Luke McDonagh

 During 2014-15 Luke was a Visiting Scholar at Waseda University Law School, Tokyo, Japan.

-In 2015 Luke's authored a socio-legal article on trade marks, brands and anthropological marketing that was published in the Journal of Law and Society.
+In 2015 he completed an interdisciplinary socio-legal article on trade marks, brands and anthropological marketing, now published in the Journal of Law and Society.

-In July 2016 Luke's first monograph - European Patent Litigation in the Shadow of the Unified Patent Court - was published by Edward Elgar.
+In July 2016 Luke's first monograph was published by Edward Elgar - European Patent Litigation in the Shadow of the Unified Patent Court.

 Awards & Grant Funding